OpenSoundQueue/OpenSoundQueue/README.md

 java -jar opensoundqueue.jar
 ```

-To access the web application from another device, you need to input the IP address of the host.
+To access the web application from another device, you need to input the IP address of the host in a web browser.
 You can determine it using the following PowerShell command:

 ```powershell
 Get-NetIPAddress | Where-Object { $_.InterfaceAlias -eq 'Ethernet' -and $_.AddressFamily -eq 'IPv4' } | Select-Object IPAddress